-For general concerns/issues relating to a student's health or welfare
+For general concerns/issues relating to a student's health or welfare concerned Proctor and other Teachers and chalk out a plan for addressing the concern/issue, if required.

 - i.
 Informal discussion of the concern/issue with the student, if appropriate, try to understand and work to resolve it, informing other relevant staff of the discussion and outcome - ii.
 Discussion of the concern/issue with the concerned Proctor, relevant welfare staff and develop a plan for addressing the concern/issue, if required.